dan-min-kim/dan-min-kim.github.io/teaching.md

 permalink: /teaching/
 ---

-Here is a simple list of my history as an instructor in the math department.
+Here is a simple list of my history as an instructor in the math department at Virginia Tech.
 This history is broken into two periods: from 2014 to 2021 when I was a graduate student and from 2021 to present as instructional faculty.

 Virginia Tech: 2014 to Spring 2021
 ===